AmadejKrepek/sport-data-visualization/README.md

 ## Motivation

 The purpose of this project is to bring closer weather conditions within the sport activity and find various data associtations that are dificult to see without closer look.
-My interest in weather also motivates me to implement such feature in matters of rich analysis and coordination with my mentor of this project <b>dr. I. Jr. Fister</b> is priceless.
-For more information follow the link: http://www.iztok-jr-fister.eu/
+My interest in weather also motivates me to implement such feature in matters of rich analysis and coordination with my mentor of this project <b>[dr. I. Jr. Fister](http://www.iztok-jr-fister.eu/)</b> is priceless.
 ## Visualization

 Different kind of data visualization for sport analysis.